Masters in Urban Planning

 If you are interested in applying for a Masters in Urban Planning, please contact the Graduate Advisor.

 SJSU's Masters of Urban Planning program is accredited by the Planning Accreditation Board and has consistently received high praise in their reviews.
 The Public Information Page provides details on our student assessment processes, tuition and fees, and other performance data required by the PAB.
-Much of this information can also be found in the program requirements described below.
+Much of this information can also be found in the program requirements described below and in our Strategic Plan [pdf].

 Urban Planning Focus Areas